 Caterers that are on-site, will need a separate marquee, kitchen facilities, running water, ovens etc.

 Most people book a marquee for their guests but forget that they may also need a separate area for their caterers.
 If you’re using an established caterer they will be able to tell you exactly what equipment they need.
 Many couples budget for the food per guest, but forget to factor in the extra costs of equipment set-up (if required).

 Once the formalities are over, most people will either hit the dance floor or be wanting to mingle.
 Cocktail tables (or dry bars) make this much easier to rest a drink on.

 Chill out/lounge area – and not just for the oldies.

 Weddings generally are long days and by the end of the night, most of the guest will relish in the chance to kick their heels off and get a little comfy – while still enjoying the event.
 Consider having some friendly lounge areas and coffee tables, or armchairs and cushions.
 Comfort zones are really important to offer your guest a seat other than just at their table.

 Remember to hire a chair for your photographer, band etc.

-Often couples will plan a seat for all of their guests, but forget about the staff.
-Even your catering staff may be taking a break at some point during the night, and providing them a seat to rest their feet will be welcomed!
+Often couples will plan a seat for all of their guests but forget about the staff.
+Even your catering staff may be taking a break at some point during the night, and providing them with a seat to rest their feet will be welcomed!

 If your event is a bit spaced out and not possible to floor throughout, using old Persian or jute rugs is also a trendy and inexpensive way to make a more even surface.